Parental Accommodation and Financial Support

 May I take time off from my duties during this period?

 You may request up to 12 weeks off from your duties.
-You do not need to take a leave of absence unless you wish (see Family Leave of Absence in the GSAS Handbook for more information).
+You do not need to take a leave of absence unless you wish (see the GSAS policy on Leaves of Absence for more information).

 What will happen if I am receiving external funding such as an NSF grant?